Modular links: Bunch algorithm and upper volume bounds: An upper volume bound for all modular link complements

 \begin{remark} The Seifert-fibred space $\SS^3\setminus \calL_{\textup{SF}}$ of the modular link $L$ is a Seifert-fibred space with base space equal to a $2(\#k+\#l)$-punctured disc bounded by $U$. \reffig{LinkCompleInSFSpaceResized} shows an example. \end{remark}

-\begin{definition}[Parent link] Suppose $(x_{\sigma(1)}, \ldots, x_{\sigma(\overline{n})})$ and $(y_{\tau(1)}, \ldots, y_{\tau(\overline{n})})$ are orders within the full $x$-bunch and full $y$-bunch in the modular link $L$ respectively.
-The \emph{parent link} $L_{\textup{p}}$ of $L$ is a disjoint union of circle(s) embedded in the Seifert-fibred space $\SS^3\setminus \calL_{\textup{SF}}$ such that $L_{\textup{p}}$ can be constructed by the following steps: Assume all annuli intersect the disc bounded by $U$ perpendicularly and assume we are viewing the disc from above. \begin{enumerate} \item Between the two sets of annuli $\{A^x_{d_1}, \ldots, A^x_{d_{\#k}}\}$ and $\{A^y_{a_1}, \ldots, A^y_{a_{\#l}}\}$ (refer to \reffig{ParentKnotSteps}~(top) for example): \begin{enumerate} \item Draw $\overline{n}$ disjoint horizontal line segments\footnote{These $y_i$-line segments become undercrossing strands after annular Dehn surgeries.} from top to bottom and label each of them from top to bottom with $y_{\tau(1)}, \ldots, y_{\tau(\overline{n})}$ respectively (or equivalently, colour them with the corresponding red intensities). \item Below the set of all horizontal line segments constructed in Step (\ref{Item:RedLineSegments}), draw another set of $\overline{n}$ disjoint horizontal line segments\footnote{These $x_i$-line segments become overcrossing strands after annular Dehn surgeries.} from bottom to top and label each of them from bottom to top with $x_{\sigma(1)}, \ldots, x_{\sigma(\overline{n})}$ respectively (or equivalently, colour them with the corresponding blue intensities). \end{enumerate}
+\begin{definition}[Parent link] Suppose $(x_{\sigma(1)}, \ldots, x_{\sigma(\overline{n})})$ and $(y_{\tau(1)}, \ldots, y_{\tau(\overline{n})})$ are orders within the full $x$-bunch and full $y$-bunch in the modular link $L$ respectively (We can use \refprop{OrderWithinFullBs} to find these orders).
+The \emph{parent link} $L_{\textup{p}}$ of $L$ is a disjoint union of circle(s) embedded in the Seifert-fibred space $\SS^3\setminus \calL_{\textup{SF}}$ such that $L_{\textup{p}}$ can be constructed by the following steps: Assume all annuli intersect the disc bounded by $U$ perpendicularly and assume we are viewing the disc from above. \begin{enumerate} \item Between the two sets of annuli $\{A^x_{d_1}, \ldots, A^x_{d_{\#k}}\}$ and $\{A^y_{a_1}, \ldots, A^y_{a_{\#l}}\}$ (refer to \reffig{Step1}~ for example): \begin{enumerate} \item Draw $\overline{n}$ disjoint horizontal line segments\footnote{These $y_i$-line segments become undercrossing strands after annular Dehn surgeries.} from top to bottom and label each of them from top to bottom with $y_{\tau(1)}, \ldots, y_{\tau(\overline{n})}$ respectively (or equivalently, colour them with the corresponding red intensities). \item Below the set of all horizontal line segments constructed in Step (\ref{Item:RedLineSegments}), draw another set of $\overline{n}$ disjoint horizontal line segments\footnote{These $x_i$-line segments become overcrossing strands after annular Dehn surgeries.} from bottom to top and label each of them from bottom to top with $x_{\sigma(1)}, \ldots, x_{\sigma(\overline{n})}$ respectively (or equivalently, colour them with the corresponding blue intensities). \end{enumerate}